LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/transfer-to-agent.md

 ## Destination agents list

 Only agents in states for which the transferring agent has permissions will appear in the destination agents list.
+The destination user must be assigned the agent role in order to appear in the destination agents list.
+Additionally, they must have messaging concurrency configured (with max no. of messaging conversations set to >0).

 In addition, the list will only contain agents who are assigned to skills that the current skill of the conversation is set to transfer to, according to the following existing setting: